dave1010/Asdfghjkl/README.md

 stays fixed at its screen position while everything scales around it, exactly like zooming on a phone.
 The preview only appears after the first refinement, locks to the display that owns the targeted region, and zooms in by 150% on first focus (then by another 50% per refinement) so the destination is easy to verify without covering other overlays.
 Key presses are consumed while the overlay is
-active: letters refine the grid (and move the cursor to the refined centre), `Space` clicks, and `Esc` cancels.
+active: letters refine the grid (and move the cursor to the refined centre), `Space` clicks, `Backspace` zooms out one level, and `Esc` cancels.

 On multi-display setups, the 4×10 grid is divided horizontally across all overlay windows so the first keypress selects a screen by column range (e.g. `Q…T` on screen 1, `Y…P` on screen